 These are the most expensive NFTs and sometimes sell for millions.
 You can explore the best NFT marketplaces here.

 3. Event Tickets

-NFTs can also be used in the form of event tickets facilitating the verification of people’s tickets and identity.
+NFTs can serve as event tickets, simplifying ticket verification and identity checks.
 Organizers of popular events such as concerts and music festivals can utilize a selected blockchain to mint a limited number of NFT tickets.

 These tickets can be purchased at auction listings and then stored in mobile devices through wallets for easy accessibility.